 Though our offices remain closed to the public, we are still here to help.

 Staff who usually work at our Simcoe Street Office, Women’s Centre of Haliburton County and Centennial Crescent Housing Community are working remotely and continue to provide assistance by phone, text and email during regular business hours (Monday – Friday, 9:00 am – 4:30 pm).

 We are taking full measures to protect the health of women and children we support, as well as our co-workers, by diligently practicing physical distancing, following best practice hand hygiene and environmental disinfecting protocols, including increased disinfecting and cleaning of shared work spaces, as outlined by Peterborough Public Health.
 Screening is now part of all interactions.

 Thank you for your continued support.

 Many community members have kindly reached out to us, wondering how to help during this difficult time.
-We continue to accept donations online or by phone at 705-743-3526 and we thank those of you who have offered support.
+While we are not able to accept donated items (gently-used or new) at this time, we continue to accept monetary donations online or by phone at 705-743-3526 and we thank those of you who have offered support.

 Here and around the world, women who have been able to escape abusers or call for help report that the violence escalated during periods of pandemic isolation.
 Calls to women’s shelters and crisis lines are increasing.